 - Make sure that you allow the person the option of saying NO. You want to have strong letters and if a person is somewhat uncomfortable writing for you or does not have enough time, it is likely that the result will be a short and weak letter.
 It is much better to have someone be honest with you at the start, so that you can find another recommender who will be more enthusiastic.
 You can determine this by asking the person if s/he feels comfortable writing a strong letter on your behalf.

 - Give your recommenders plenty of advance notice and time to write a good letter of recommendation (a month or even two).
-Make sure your recommenders know of your deadline.
+Make sure your recommenders know of your deadline as determined by your Centralized Application Service or individual programs.
 If your letters are not received by the deadline it may delay the processing of your application.

 - Be sure to give your recommenders friendly reminders about your letter, but do not pester them.
 Remember they will be writing a letter reflecting on many aspects of you — which includes behavior and interpersonal interactions!